fjbender/oxid-5/Readme.md

 When you are using the creditcard iframe payment-method there is no transaction-id ( txid ) in the moment where the order is created.
 The transaction-id will be filled in seconds later, when the first "TransactionStatus" from Payone comes in.
 So when using pixi or another ERP where the transaction-id is needed, make sure to export the order only when the transaction-id is already there.

 ## About PAYONE
 PAYONE provides business solutions for comprehensive automated processing of all payments in e-commerce.
 The payment service provider is part of the Sparkassen-Finanzgruppe and authorised as a credit institution by the German Federal Financial Supervisory Authority.
 PAYONE's service portfolio includes acceptance and processing for national and international payment methods, plus all payment services.
-Standardised interfaces and extensions allow simple integration into existing e-commerce and IT-systems whilst maintaining strict security standards.
+Standardised interfaces and extensions allow simple integration into existing e-commerce and IT-systems whilst maintaining strict security standards.<br>
 PAYONE ranks amongst the 50 fastest-growing technology companies in Germany and serves over 4.00 e-commerce clients from a variety of sectors and countries, including well-known companies such as Immonet, Globetrotter Ausrüstung, HD PLUS, Fujitsu, Zalando, Hawesko, Sony Music and Hallhuber.
 PAYONE employs a workforce of over 150.